ICivics: Mission

 Justice O’Connor initially envisioned Our Courts as a response to a perceived misunderstanding of the justice system in America.
 As keynote speaker at the NCSS annual conference in 2007, she noted “that while two-thirds of Americans know at least two judges on FOX Television’s ‘American Idol’ reality program, less than one in 10 can name the Chief Justice of the United States.”
 At present, ourcourts.org maintains this mission, but iCivics has a broader mission incorporating education on the legislative and executive branches of government as well as civics at a local level.

 The organization focuses on broadly improving civics education but also on closing the civics education gap.
 O'Connor saw the state of civics education as a result of the failure of traditional education methods, as well as funding cuts and lower graduation requirements imposed by the No Child Left Behind Act.
 Our Courts collaborator James Gee, a professor of literacy at Arizona State University, convinced her that educational games were the key to civics education, due to their capacity to teach problem solving.

 iCivics games have been evaluated for their educational effectiveness in a handful of research studies.
 Branches of Power was shown to be both engaging and educational for a majority of students in a test group.
 A significant number of students also play the games again at home, greatly increasing absorption of concepts and improving test scores.
 The general iCivics curriculum has been shown to be an effective mechanism for education on civics topics as measured by scores on the US citizenship test.
 It was particularly effective among younger students in grades 4-6 and less effective among high school seniors.
 The interactive writing exercise Drafting Board also improved persuasive writing skills among 8th graders.

 The organization is currently working on extending its curriculum to high school and reaching more high school educators.
 It currently serves one in four high school government and history teachers.

 Content

 iCivics hosts lesson plans, games, online workshops and other materials for teachers and students of American civics.
 All online materials are free to registered users.

 Games

-iCivics currently hosts fifteen different educational games, developed in partnership with Filament Games (with the exception of Supreme Decision, produced with Studio Mobile, Cabengo and the Center for Children & Technology).
+iCivics currently hosts twenty different educational games, developed in partnership with Filament Games (with the exception of Supreme Decision, produced with Studio Mobile, Cabengo and the Center for Children & Technology).
 Curriculum and design of each game is provided by employees of iCivics, and dart, programming, and sound design is provided by Filament.